FastComments/fastcomments-blog/src/content/(5-08-2020) How to Only Auto Approve Verified Comments.md

 {{#isPost}}

-Here's how: Go to <a href="https://fastcomments.com/auth/my-account/moderate-comments/settings">Moderate Comments -> Edit Moderation Settings</a>.
+Here's how: Go to <a href="https://fastcomments.com/auth/my-account/moderate-comments/settings" target="_blank">Moderate Comments -> Edit Moderation Settings</a>.

 From there, check "Automatically Approve Comments" if it's not checked - then "Only Auto Approve Verified Comments" and hit save.